John Howard Lawson Remembered

 Having begun his career at the MGM short-film unit in 1941, Dassin went on to direct several important films noirs of the late 1940s – among them The Naked City (1948), one of the first post-war American films to be shot on location, and the thriller Thieves’ Highway (1949).

-After filming the Richard Widmark-Gene Tierney vehicle Night and the City in England in 1950, Dassin's promising Hollywood career came to an abrupt halt as a result of the era's anti-Red hysteria.
-The director sought refuge in Europe where he was to make several of his best-known films, including the heist thriller Du rififi chez les hommes / Rififi (1955), starring Jean Servais; the social drama Celui qui doit mourir / He Who Must Die (1957), also with Servais (this film marked the first time the director worked with future wife Melina Mercouri); and the heist comedy-thriller Topkapi (1964), starring Mercouri, Maximilian Schell, and Peter Ustinov.
+After directing Richard Widmark and Gene Tierney in 20th Century Fox’s 1950 film noir Night and the City, shot in England, Dassin’s promising Hollywood career came to an abrupt halt as a result of the era’s anti-Red hysteria.
+The director sought refuge in Europe where he was to make several of his best-known films, including the heist thriller Rififi / Du rififi chez les hommes (1955), starring Jean Servais; the social drama He Who Must Die / Celui qui doit mourir (1957), also with Servais (this film marked the first time the director worked with future wife Melina Mercouri); and the heist comedy-thriller Topkapi (1964), starring Mercouri, Maximilian Schell, and Peter Ustinov.

-In 1961, after the Hollywood blacklist had turned light grey, Dassin received Oscar nominations for Best Direction and Best Original Screenplay for his 1960 worldwide hit Pote tin Kyriaki / Never on Sunday, a fable in which he mocked American puritanism while showcasing Mercouri's talents – both physical and thespian – to best advantage.
+In 1961, after the Hollywood blacklist had turned light grey, Dassin received Oscar nominations for Best Direction and Best Original Screenplay for his 1960 worldwide hit Never on Sunday / Pote tin Kyriaki, a fable in which he mocked American puritanism while showcasing Mercouri’s talents – both physical and thespian – to best advantage.
 (The couple made nine films together; they were married in 1966.)
 Mercouri, who later became the Greek Minister of Culture, died of lung cancer in 1994.

 Screenwriter Sandra Berg recently interviewed the director at his home in Greece.
 Berg’s chat with Dassin has just been published in the Writers Guild magazine Written By.
 (It can also be found at the WGA website.)